derrickburt/derrickburt.github.io/qgisModel/qgisModel.md

 ### Purpose

-The purpose of this exercise was to build a model in QGIS that could calculate and visualize the distance and direction of census tracts from the central business district of a city.
+The goal of this lab was to build a model in QGIS that could calculate and visualize the distance and direction of census tracts from the central business district of a city.
 This can be a useful tool to test geographic theories of [urban growth](https://www.opengeography.org/ch-9-urban-geography.html).

 ### Data

-Data for this project was gather from
+Data for this exercise was gathered from U.S. Census websites and compiled into a geopackage.
+The Philadelphia census tract shapefiles were gathered from the Census [Cartographic Boundary Files](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html).
+Demographic and Median Gross Rent were gathered from [Fact Finder]

+### Models

+The follwing two models were created to perform these analyses:

+[Distance and Direction Model] (derrickburt.github.io/qgismodel/models/DistanceandDirectionModel.model3)

+[Create CBD from Tracts Model] (derrickburt.github.io/qgismodel/models/CBDasCentroid.model3)

 ### Original Model